-• screen:show([parent])
+screen:show([parent])

 Adds the screen to the display stack with the given screen as the parent; if parent is not specified, places this one one topmost.
 Before calling dfhack.screen.show, calls self:onAboutToShow(parent).
+Note that onAboutToShow() can dismiss active screens, and therefore change the potential parent.
+If parent is not specified, this function will re-detect the current topmost window after self:onAboutToShow(parent) returns.

-• screen: onAboutToShow (parent) (for overriding)
+screen:onAboutToShow(parent) (for overriding)